C.D. Malacateco: Carlos Mercedes Vásquez

 In November 2010, first team squad member Carlos Mercedes Vásquez was kidnapped and murdered.
 A note on his body parts claimed he was killed for messing with another man's woman.

 First Title

 In the Apertura 2021, under Roberto Hernández, Malacateco claimed their biggest success in the club history by winning their first Liga Nacional title after defeating Comunicaciones 2-0 on 2 January 2022.

 Rivals

 Malacateco have a common rivalry with fellow San Marcos club Marquense, known as the “Derbi de San Marcos”.

 Crest

-Their crest consists of the face of a red bull and the nickname of the team above.
+Their crest consists of the face of an angry red bull and the nickname of the team below.

 Stadium

-The Estadio Santa Lucía is the official venue of the team, it is located in the municipality of Malacatán in San Marcos, has a capacity for 7,000 spectators and also has synthetic grass and electric lighting.
+The Estadio Santa Lucía is the official venue of the team, it is located in the municipality of Malacatán in San Marcos, has a capacity for 8,000 spectators and also has synthetic grass and electric lighting.